How You Can Increase Sales by 30% on Black Friday

 A product directory like this one is super easy to create with Wishpond’s landing page builder.
 And it’ll automatically be optimized for mobile (which is pretty cool).

 Not Sure How to Create a Redirect?

 Next, create department-based, Black Friday landing pages, like this one:

 - Countdown timer adds urgency to the buying experience

 - Discounts are in orange and clearly visible

 - “Today only” also adds urgency

 - Clearly displays how much the products are normally, without discount

-Wishpond's website optimization specialists would be happy to help you set this up.
-You can set up a time to talk Black Friday marketing as well as website optimization by clicking here.
+Wishpond’s marketing experts would be happy to help you set this up.
+You can set up a time to talk about Black Friday marketing strategies as well as website optimization by clicking here.